zogojogo/django-go-tcp/readme.md

-# Entry Task BE MPO
+# EDJANGO GO TCP SERVER

 ## Introduction
-This project is a part of the entry task for the Backend MPO role at Sealabs Digitalent.
 The task is to create a simple REST API to manage products and categories.
 Then deploy the API using gunicorn and nginx.
 For the database, I use MySQL.
 The API is written in Python using Django framework.
 I also create a simple TCP server using Golang to handle authentication features.

 ## API Documentation
 The API documentation can be found in the following link: https://documenter.getpostman.com/view/24100576/2s93RNzaSr